-Some dental health symptoms you should watch for include red or swollen gums, bad breath, bleeding gums, discolored teeth, missing or loose teeth, weight loss, difficulty eating, and loss of appetite.
+Some dental health symptoms you should watch for include red or swollen gums, bad breath, bleeding gums, discolored teeth, missing or lost teeth, weight loss, difficulty eating, and loss of appetite.

 Implementing a daily dental hygiene routine for your kitty can help your furry friend maintain healthy teeth and gums their whole life.
 To help make the task of cleaning your cat's teeth at home as stress-free and easy as possible, start introducing your cat to this daily routine when they are still a young kitten.
 This gets them used to having their mouth touched and teeth brushed from a young age.

 Aim to make your cat's regular teeth brushing routine easier by waiting until they are relaxed and calm, then follow the steps below:

 - Gently lift your cat's lips, then use your finger to massage their teeth and gums for only a few seconds.